JavaScript driver

 module

-contains all of the functions to create Fauna Query expressions.
+contains all of the functions to create Fauna query expressions.

-Instantiating a client and issuing queries
+Instantiating a client

 Once the client has been instantiated, it can be used to issue queries.